microsoft/hlsl-specs/proposals/0007-const-member-functions.md

 possible overload candidates, overloaded functions with non-constant implicit object parameters are invalid candidates when the implicit object is constant.

-Standard HLSL argument promotion rules will apply for the object method, but they cannot remove the `const` qualifier and shall not convert from a constant lvalue to a non-constant rvalue by copying the implicit argument as is valid for other arguments.
+Standard HLSL argument promotion rules will apply for the object parameter, but they cannot remove the `const` qualifier and shall not convert from a constant lvalue to a non-constant rvalue by copying the implicit argument as is valid for other arguments.